 Living Foods are preferably organically-grown foods consumed in their original, uncooked state.
 Living Foods are prepared without cooking because cooking destroys the enzyme life force.
 The Living Foods Lifestyle® is vegan: it uses no meat, dairy, or any other animal product.

-However, Living Foods are not simply raw foods.
+However, Living Foods are not only raw foods.
 Because many people cannot digest raw foods, Living Foods are prepared in a way that makes them easy for the body to assimilate and extract optimal nourishment.
 Living Foods include young greens; sprouted nuts, seeds, and grains; cultured preparations; and dehydrated foods.
 Fresh wheatgrass juice adds an unparalleled level of nutrition, vitality, and health.

 The cornerstone of the Living Foods Lifestyle® is Energy Soup, a blended mixture of greens, sprouts, vegetables, Rejuvelac, and dulse.
 Energy soup is a complete meal, containing every nutrient in a balanced form that the body needs.
 When she developed the Hippocrates diet, Ann Wigmore advocated juicing fruits and vegetables as a way to obtain optimal nourishment.
 However, in her later years, she became a proponent of blending foods rather than juicing them.
 The only juices she used were watermelon and wheatgrass.
 She believed that juices can be too cleansing for most people's bodies.
 "Blending helps the body to clean itself and thus it restores health much quicker than just eating the foods as salads, yet it does not overtax the system with the rapid cleansing action of juices," she wrote.
 "Also, juices do not contain fiber.
 Separating the fiber and other elements from the juice results in a food that is not as balanced as Nature would have it."